 The popularity of pea protein has rapidly increased over the past decade, especially as more and more people are choosing a vegan or vegetarian lifestyle.
-Fortunately, for people who use pea protein—vegans, vegetarians and anyone else looking for a plant-based option—this protein offers many benefits, including the following:
+Fortunately, for those who use pea protein—vegans, vegetarians and anyone else looking for a plant-based option—this protein can promote benefits that include the following:

-- High-quality protein source that features similar benefits and nutrients of eggs and soy, which are complete sources
+- A high-quality protein source that features similar benefits and nutrients of eggs and soy, which are complete sources

 - Rich in arginine, which is especially helpful in times of stress and illness